Inbibo/shift_docs/docs/getting_started/installation.md

 ## Linux

-To install Shift in Linux, download the *.tar.gz* distribution file for linux from the [website](https://www.inbibo.co.uk/shift).
+To install Shift in Linux, download the *.tar.gz* distribution file for Linux from the [website](https://www.inbibo.co.uk/shift).
 Shift distribution packages come with a built-in Python interpreter, along with all necessary third-party libraries to use Shift and its native catalogs.

 After downloading the package: